peterhinch/micropython-monitor/README.md

 # 1. A monitor for realtime MicroPython code

 This library provides a means of examining the behaviour of a running system.
-It was initially designed to characterise `asyncio` programs but may also be used to study any code whose behaviour may change dynamically such as threaded code or applications using interrupts.
+It is intended for profiling code whose behaviour may change dynamically such as `asyncio` applications, threaded code or applications using interrupts.

 The device under test (DUT) is linked to a Raspberry Pico.
-The latter displays the behaviour of the DUT by pin changes and optional print statements.
-A logic analyser or scope provides a view of the realtime behaviour of the code.
-Valuable information can also be gleaned at the Pico command line.
+The latter runs a module from this repo which displays the behaviour of the DUT by pin changes and optional print statements.
+A view of the realtime behaviour of the code may be acquired with a logic analyser or scope; in the absence of test gear valuable information can be gleaned at the Pico command line.

-An [analyser back-end](./ANALYSER.md) is provided for users lacking a logic analyser or multi-channel scope:
+Code for an [analyser back-end](./ANALYSER.md) is provided for users lacking a logic analyser or multi-channel scope:
 ![Image](./images/la_ui.jpg)

 A Pico and a cheap display emulates a logic analyser style display.
 I'm unsure